-It’s familiar scenario across all sectors of manufacturing; you’ve got an industrial air filtration system in place to extract dust, vapor, odors or UFPs.
+It’s a familiar scenario across all sectors of manufacturing; you’ve got an industrial air filtration system in place to extract dust, vapor, odors or UFPs.
 It works, but perhaps not as well as it could do.
 When facing multiple, diverse operational challenges day-to-day such an issue may not be top of mind.
 It can, however, have serious implications.

 Under & over-extraction